frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 #### Space and Time Efficiency

 The `fibonacci(n)` function uses a straightforward recursive approach to calculate Fibonacci numbers.
-Let's break down its time and space complexity.
+Let's analyze its time and space complexity..

-To understand the time complexity, think about how many times the function gets called.
+To understand the time complexity, consider the frequency of function calls.
 Each call to `fibonacci(n)` results in two more calls: `fibonacci(n-1)` and `fibonacci(n-2)`.
 This branching continues until we reach the base cases.

 Imagine this process as a tree, as we saw earlier: